iWinston/typeorm-plus/README.md

 ORM development is in progress.
 Api can be changed a lot.
 More documentation and features expected to be soon.
 Feel free to contribute ;)

-* add partial selection support (lot of problems with partial selection.
-Is there real benefit for users to use it?)
 * in query builder should we use property names or table names? (right now its kinda mixed)
 * should all entities have a primary column?
 * think about indices